bleaktwig/yuadrem-wiki/docs/index.md

 ***Pictured:***
 *Old world migration map of Yuadrem, drawn in 787 A.S. by the Fremite Monastery in Uvarme.
 It includes all known mass movements of people from the ird diasporas of ~80 B.S. to the Na'anian migration of 445 A.S.
 Migrations after the Penance are not pictured.
 The authors separated the four kins (and gats from irds) using colored lines.*

 The peoples of Yuadrem are separated into four distinct kins.
 Each kin was created by a different god-tree, and each was then further divided by ethnic differences.
 These differences led to the formation of nations during the Golden Age<!-- TODO.
-Link. -->, the erosion of which later led to the sumis<!-- TODO.
-Link. -->.
+Link. -->, the erosion of which later led to the [sumis](isolas/fesh_peninsula/ane-kene.md#buda_and_sumi).

 * [Humes](kins/hume.md), born from Et, are as adaptable as their creator.
 They became the dominant kin in Yuadrem after the Schism, and remain in this position even after the Penance.
 * [Marsets](kins/marset.md), born from Om, are hardy nomads that roam the remaining forests of Yuadrem.
 Decimated by both the War of Spring and posterior genocides, they have proven to be a deceptively hardy people.